Apostolos-Daniel/toli-io-personal-website/content/post/ms-build-2019.md

 > "New applications should be built on .NET Core. .NET Core is where future investments in .NET will happen."

 For me, this is a **positive** development.
-I prefer that Microsoft communicates this to the .NET community early, rather than pretending to sit on the fence. .NET Framework is being actively deprioritised, all future releases will be based on **.NET Core**.
+I prefer that Microsoft communicates this to the .NET community early, rather than pretending to sit on the fence. .NET Framework is being actively de-prioritised, all future releases will be based on **.NET Core**.

 #### November 2020